 The plugin’s paid features are slightly complicated.
 It is not like other plugins which are as simple as pay and get the pro version.
 There are 3 paid versions available; Professional costing EUR 49, Developer costing EUR 99 and Platinum costing EUR 149.
 There are many different features for each version.
 We will take a look at the major differences.
 The professional version has PayPal integration, supports file uploads and has email delivery.
 The developer version is best for complex calculations such as date and time.
 The platinum version has all the features of the other versions and Google analytics integration, Dropbox support and many other payment gateways.

 Other than having 3 paid versions the plugin also has a number of paid addons available.

 If you are looking to create any type of calculated form in WordPress, Calculated Form Field plugin is a great solution for you.
 Although in this tutorial we created a basic calculated form, the plugin has all the required features to create more advanced technical calculated forms.
 They need a bit more work though.
 The plugin has a detailed documentation to help you create any type of form you are looking for.

-If you are searching for a instant support solution for your online business but a calculated form may not work effective in your case, then you may consider to add a live chat support.
+If you are searching for a instant support solution for your online business, then you may consider to add a live chat support.